ishank26/sanskrit-reslstm/README.md

 <a id="lstm">
 [2]Graves, A., & Schmidhuber, J. (2005).
 Framewise phoneme classification with bidirectional LSTM and other neural network architectures.
 Neural Networks, 18(5), 602-610.

+*Please feel free to contact me at ishak269[at]gmail.com to report any issues.*